Gitart/Gitart/aboutme.md

 * Very like conversation with other people, wich thinking as i
 * With plasure i`m take parcipation in togetere interested project
 * I have many interested idea wich want develop in live
-* Link with me for conversation graceful ideas.
+* Contact me to discuss conversation graceful ideas.
 Im always open.
 * I have aboute 1000 projects in different area
 * In basically my project relation with web and Rest API development